mattbrock/genrify/README.md

 The interface is currently rather rudimentary, but it works well to achieve the goal I was aiming for.

+Please feel free to fork this repository and improve on it.

 ## Requirements

 * A [Spotify](https://www.spotify.com/) account.